 This incident happened between the period of my primary one and two.
 Then it seemed something sparked up in me and I picked interest in schooling.
 Once I entered primary three I fell in love with academics—reading ahead of the class textbook and even teaching myself at home.
 My performance was quite remarkable.
 It seemed like I got “awakened;” I even wrote my final school leaving certificate examination from my preceding class!
 And I made it excellently.

 Then secondary school, as usual my brother Bright was ahead of me in class.
 It seemed like an advantage of me because I would be using his textbooks and notebooks to prepare myself ahead.
 Nearing completion of my secondary school, the choice of career came.
 That will enable us to know what we are to study in the university or college.
 There seemed to be a “belief” about science and art.
 There was this belief that going into the field of the sciences would give you an edge over your contemporaries and present you with more job opportunities plus a well paid job.
 I actually faced pressure at that time, but I had to be stubborn enough to follow my instinct.
 I intuitively knew that I was going for the Arts.
-My brother Bright had a knack for the sciences; this is where the “opposite” comes in.
+My brother Bright had a knack for the sciences; plus I am a Rainbow child (at least I knew this from my childhood)this is where the “opposite” comes in.

 When we finally graduated from secondary school, my brother got an admission into the Delta State University where he studied Physics.
 Actually, during my secondary school days, I wanted to do Gymnastics as a career because I had a very flexible body; I could twist, crawl, climb, turn and whatever with all the quirkiness and suppleness—something I used to defeat my brother when we used to play.
 He would try to bend me as a way of punishment but I somehow curled out like a snake; he would try to bend me again as punishment but with suppleness I would curl out of his hands.
 What stopped me from doing Gymnastics was that there was no Gymnastic school in Nigeria.
 My mom actually saw this potential in me; we made enquiries but there was no Gymnastic school in Nigeria.